moult-ai/moult-ai.github.io/README.md

 ### Proxy Server

 The proxy server handles API key management and routes requests to the appropriate AI provider.
-See `install-moult-ai-proxy.sh` for setup instructions.
+See `install-with-node.sh` for setup instructions or `install-with-bun.sh` for bun (AVX2).

 ## Configuration